channel101/timely/README.md

-# Trackify - Calendar Application
+# Trackify - A play on “what to do” + “where to do it.”

 ## Overview